Join our Newsletter

-The 2022 River Restoration Knowledge Exchange Workshop was co-presented by Fisheries & Oceans Canada (DFO) and the Pacific Salmon Foundation (PSF) on Wednesday, November 2, 2022.
+This 2022 Knowledge Exchange Workshop was co-presented by Fisheries & Oceans Canada (DFO) and the Pacific Salmon Foundation (PSF) on Wednesday, November 2, 2022.

 DFO and PSF are pleased to provide an opportunity to share knowledge on some of the latest in river restoration practices and research from researchers, scientists, and field professionals working in the Pacific Northwest and beyond.